Madaniya Member Organisations

 Gharsah Association

-Gharsah Association supports 240 children and 500 women annually, focusing on empowering Syrian refugees in Lebanon.
-They help children regain academic skills and support women in strengthening their roles within their families.
-Gharsah also conducts emergency projects, such as during the COVID-19 pandemic or winter floods.
+Gharsah Association aids 240 children and 500 women yearly, empowering Syrian refugees in Lebanon by helping children regain academic skills and supporting women's roles in families.
+They also implement emergency projects during crises like COVID-19, winter floods.

 -